MrBukLau/filter-lists/README.md

     - [Don't Track My Clicks, Reddit](https://reddit.com/r/privacy/comments/4aqdg0/reddit_started_tracking_the_links_we_click_heres/)
 - **RandomUsername404 on Greasy Fork**
     - [Bring Back Old Reddit](https://greasyfork.org/en/scripts/44669-bring-back-old-reddit)
-#### For Providing Coding Tips That Helped Me Create Some of These Scriptlets
+#### For Providing Coding Tips That Enabled Me to Create Some of These Scriptlets
 - **Brock Adams on Stack Overflow**
     - [Change a Page's URL Parameters in JavaScript](https://stackoverflow.com/questions/16065937/changing-a-pages-url-parameters)
     - [Click a Link That Has Specific Text in JavaScript](https://stackoverflow.com/questions/6990231/how-do-i-make-greasemonkey-click-a-link-that-has-specific-text)